momentphp/docs/web/README.md

 ## Important framework services

 All framework features are buit as services.
-Their names and short descriptions are presented in the following table:
+Most important ones with their names and short descriptions are presented in the following table:

 <table>
     <tr>